Vitamin B12 Food Sources - Questions & Answers - Page 2

 Popular questions about Vitamin B12

-No, cucumbers do not contain Vitamin B12.
+No, bananas are not high in Vitamin B12.

 Does dry fruits contain Vitamin B12?